 Best Uses For the OCLU Action Camera

-This is an action camera.
+This is an action camera and one of the leading action camera makers.
 This means it’s great for filming landscapes roll by from car windows on epic road trips and the likes.
 Other popular uses include mounting them on helmets for activities like cycling, skiing or skateboarding.

 OCLU offers a pretty decent range of accessories for the camera so you fix it to any number of things including helmets and bike handlebars.

 Alternatively, you could just attach it to a mount or selfie stick and use it to record monologues or sweeping landscape shots for Instagram.